 \section{Related Work}

 \paragraph{Text-to-Image Generation.} Diffusion models \citep{DiffusionHo} and latent diffusion \citep{Rombach_2022_CVPR,podell2024sdxl} have established high-fidelity text-to-image synthesis.
-Flow-based formulations---rectified flow and flow matching---enable efficient, deterministic sampling with strong quality \citep{liu2022rectifiedflow,lipman2023flow, flux2024, flux1krea2024, hidreami1technicalreport}.
+Flow-based formulations, such as rectified flow and flow matching, enable efficient, deterministic sampling with strong quality \citep{liu2022rectifiedflow,lipman2023flow, flux2024, flux1krea2024, hidreami1technicalreport}.
 Unified multimodal transformers integrate text and image tokens for subject-driven or reference-conditioned generation \citep{xiao2024omnigen,xie2025showo, mao2025ace, OpenAIDocsImageGen, wu2025qwenimagetechnicalreport}.
-Despite these advances in realism and prompt alignment, \emph{multi-human identity differentiation} remains a persistent failure mode in unconstrained scenes. \paragraph{Multi-Human Generation.} A NeurIPS 2025 study~\cite{borse2024multihuman} discuses the limitations the above methods on the multi-human generation task.
+Despite these advances in realism and prompt alignment, \emph{multi-human identity differentiation} remains a persistent failure mode in unconstrained scenes.

+\paragraph{Multi-Human Generation.} A NeurIPS 2025 study~\cite{borse2024multihuman} discusses the limitations the above methods on the multi-human generation task.
 They also identify the bias in Human generation by these models, also pointed out by~\cite{chauhan2024identifying}.
-In their future work section, they observed that current SOTA methods merge identities, repeat faces, or miscount people---the precise error modes \textsc{DisCo} targets (Fig.~\ref{fig:identity_crisis}). \paragraph{Reinforcement Learning for Generative Image Models.} RL and preference-optimization have been used to optimize non-differentiable objectives such as prompt faithfulness, aesthetics, and human preferences \citep{black2023ddpo, lee2023preference, yang2024d3po}.
+In their future work section, they observed that current SOTA methods merge identities, repeat faces, or miscount people.
+These are the precise issues \textsc{DisCo} targets (Fig.~\ref{fig:identity_crisis}). \paragraph{Reinforcement Learning for Generative Image Models.} RL and preference-optimization have been used to optimize non-differentiable objectives such as prompt faithfulness, aesthetics, and human preferences \citep{black2023ddpo, lee2023preference, yang2024d3po}.
 In the flow-matching setting, GRPO provides value-free, group-relative variance reduction and KL-controlled updates, with curriculum and multi-objective extensions to improve stability and diversity \citep{liu2025flowgrpo,danceGRPO2025}.
-In contrast to prior work that largely optimizes faithfulness, \textbf{\textsc{DisCo} explicitly encodes facial-identity diversity constraints both intra-image and inter-image}, paired with an identity-aware curriculum, yielding robust gains in multi-human scenes while maintaining quality.
+In contrast to prior work that largely optimizes faithfulness, \textbf{\textsc{DisCo} explicitly encodes identity diversity constraints both intra-image and inter-image}, paired with an identity-aware curriculum, yielding robust gains in multi-human scenes while maintaining quality.
 A concurrent work~\cite{kazimi2025diverse} also uses RL for diverse video generation, updating the prompt space of video models.